theroyallab/tabbyAPI/README.md

 ## Disclaimer

-This API is still in the alpha phase.
+This API is considered as rolling release.
 There may be bugs and changes down the line.
 Please be aware that you might need to reinstall dependencies if needed.

-### Help Wanted

-Please check the issues page for issues that contributors can help on.
-We appreciate all contributions.
-Please read the contributions section for more details about issues and pull requests.

-If you want to add samplers, add them in the [exllamav2 library](https://github.com/turboderp/exllamav2) and then link them to tabbyAPI.

 ## Getting Started

-Read the [Wiki](https://github.com/theroyallab/tabbyAPI/wiki) for more information.
+Read the [Wiki](https://github.com/theroyallab/tabbyAPI/wiki/1.-Getting-Started) for more information.
 It contains user-facing documentation for installation, configuration, sampling, API usage, and so much more.

 ## Supported Model Types